alec-chan/alec-chan.github.io/_posts/2016-12-22-livestreamer-guide.md

 3. Stream your show
  - Open a command line and execute `livestreamer http://www.crunchyroll.com/gintama/episode-67-for-the-wind-is-the-life-510196` replacing with the url for the episode you're watching.

+ Complete documentation for Livestreamer can be found [here](http://docs.livestreamer.io/)

 ![image]({{ site.url }}/assets/img/livestreamer.png)